jonjamz/blaze-forms/README.md

 > A form block's *failed*, *success*, *invalid*, and *loading* states are mutually exclusive.

-> When a form block's *changed* state becomes `true`, its *success* and *submitted* states become `false`.
-This makes it possible for users to edit and submit a given form many times in one session, if you should desire that functionality.
-Otherwise, use the *success* state as a way to reactively disable or remove elements.
+> When a form block's *success* state is `true`, setting its *changed* state to `true` will cause both its *success* and *submitted* states to become `false`.
+This makes it possible for users to edit and submit a given form many times in one session--just keep the editable elements accessible in the UI after the first *success* (or provide a button that triggers the *changed* state).

 > ReactiveForms elements inside a form block affect the form's validity.
 They are reactively validated with *SimpleSchema* at the form-level, thanks to a shared schema context.